The creativity of author, designer, broadcaster Ben Arogundade

-OTHELLO OUT OF TIME: A still of British actor Sir Laurence Olivier in blackface, from the 1965 film adaptation of William Shakespeare's play, Othello.
+OTHELLO OUT OF TIME: British actor Sir Laurence Olivier, with Maggie Smith as Desdemona, in the 1965 blackface performance of William Shakespeare's Othello.
 When the movie opened in the US critics objected to his blackface portrayal of the Moor, which came in the midst of the civil rights movement.

 EVER SINCE OTHELLO WAS FIRST performed by Shakespeare’s theatre group, the King’s Men, on November 1, 1604, scholars have debated the Moor’s origins.
 Some argue that he is black, others that he is an Arab of lighter complexion.
 Over the centuries he has been played in theatres as both ethnicities, originally by white actors in blackface, and more recently by actors of African descent.

 SIR LAURENCE OLIVIER IN BLACKFACE - 1965 FILM

 When British actor Sir Laurence Olivier played the Moor in a movie version released in the UK in December 1965, he also acted in blackface.
 It was the first English language film of the play to be shot in colour, and all the action took place on a series of enlarged studio sets.
 Olivier invented his own basso profundo voice, along with a special walk, as part of his preparation for the role.

 Olivier's blackface interpretation of Othello had presented practical problems for him in past performances.
 During a rendition at London’s Old Vic in 1964, some of his make-up rubbed off when touching snow-white Desdemona, played by Maggie Smith.
 Afterwards, critics questioned whether a white man should ever play the Moor again.